MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowConvenienceLogon
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- Windows Arm64

-The AllowConvenienceLogon parameter specifies whether to allow convenience logons on devices.
-Valid values for this parameter are:
+The AllowConvenienceLogon parameter specifies whether to allow signing in on supported devices.using non-password methods (for example, fingerprints or facial recognition).
+Valid values are:

 - $true: Convenience logons are allowed.
+This is the default value.
 - $false: Convenience logons aren't allowed.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available only on Windows 8.1 RT devices.

 ```yaml
 Type: Boolean